PTV News (TV program): 2017–2018: Tulfo and Querrer tandem

-Roughly two months later (September 18), PTV News returned as PTV's premier early-evening newscast while introducing new anchors: Erwin Tulfo (after he resigned from TV5, Radyo5 92.3 News FM and AksyonTV) and Diane Querrer.
+About two months later, on September 18, PTV News returned as PTV's premier early-evening newscast with two new anchors: Erwin Tulfo, who had just resigned from TV5, Radyo5 92.3 News FM, and AksyonTV, and Diane Querrer.
 Ulat Bayan then became PTV's weekend newscast.

-As a result of sweeping restructuring changes brought about by a controversy surrounding Erwin Tulfo and his brother Ben with the Department of Tourism and PTV-4, Erwin was removed from the newscast shortly after the scandal broke out and a troika of rotating anchors (Audrey Gorriceta, Ralph Obina and Aljo Bendijo) filled in for his slot until June 1, 2018.
+Following a controversy involving Erwin Tulfo, his brother Ben, the Department of Tourism, and PTV-4, Erwin was removed from the newscast.
+A rotating trio of anchors, Audrey Gorriceta, Ralph Obina, and Aljo Bendijo, filled in for his slot until June 1, 2018.

 2018–2020: Santos and Vital, later Bendijo Querrer and Santos era

-Alex Santos and Catherine Vital became the new anchors of PTV News on June 4, 2018, formally replacing Tulfo and Querrer, the latter being reassigned returning to Daily Info with Audrey Gorriceta.
-A new headline sequence and title card for the program was introduced on July 16, 2018, barely a few days after PTV's relaunch.
-On March 18, 2020, Vital left also the newscast leaving Santos as the only anchor, as well as Joee Guilas and Rocky Ignacio for Ulat Bayans Saturday editions.
+Alex Santos and Catherine Vital became the new anchors of PTV News on June 4, 2018, formally replacing Tulfo and Querrer; Querrer was reassigned, returning to Daily Info, alongside Audrey Gorriceta.
+A new headline sequence and title card were introduced on July 16, 2018, soon after PTV's relaunch.
+On March 18, 2020, Vital left the newscast, leaving Santos as the sole anchor, around the same time Joee Guilas and Rocky Ignacio took over Ulat Bayans Saturday edition.

-On May 11, 2020, Aljo Bendijo and Diane Querrer returned to the weeknight anchor of PTV News, replacing Vital, who transferred to the late-night newscast of PTV News Headlines and rejoined Santos.
-PTV News aired its final broadcast on September 4, 2020, making way for Ulat Bayan on September 7, 2020, alongside the weekday morning program Rise and Shine Pilipinas with Bendijo, Querrer, and Gab Bayan, the afternoon edition newscast Sentro Balita with Gani Oro, and Angelique Lazo, PTV Balita Ngayon, and the late-night newscast PTV News Tonight with Joee Guilas, Charms Espina, and Catherine Vital.
+On May 11, 2020, Aljo Bendijo and Diane Querrer returned as the weeknight anchors of PTV News, replacing Vital, who transferred to the late-night newscast of PTV News Headlines to rejoin Santos.
+PTV News aired its final broadcast on September 4, 2020, making way for Ulat Bayan on September 7, 2020.
+The weekday morning program Rise and Shine Pilipinas launched the same day, hosted by Bendijo, Querrer, and Gab Bayan; the afternoon edition newscast Sentro Balita with Gani Oro and Angelique Lazo; PTV Balita Ngayon; and the late-night newscast PTV News Tonight, with Joee Guilas, Charms Espina, and Catherine Vital.

 PTV News Mindanao

-As part of the expansion of PTV's local programming, a 45-minute regional newscast called PTV News Mindanao was launched on October 16, 2017, and airs on PTV Davao Channel 11 Davao.
+As part of the expansion of PTV's local programming, a 45-minute regional newscast called PTV News Mindanao launched on October 16, 2017, airing on PTV Davao Channel 11.
 It is anchored by Jay Lagang and Vina Araneta-Pilapil.